 However, as you might have guessed, the most prominent companies aren’t investing millions of dollars, hundreds of employees, and countless hours without reaping the full benefits that are involved.

-If you’re not yet sure of the necessity of a brand strategy, here’s a list of reasons that’ll help you redefine your perspective:
+If you’re not yet sure of the necessity of a brand marketing strategy, here’s a list of reasons that’ll help you redefine your perspective:

 - You’ll know what measures need to be adopted when your brand’s confronting different crises.

 - Your well-thought strategic moves will help you build authority and trust within the niche.